Closed Loop Partners Deploys Multi-Million-Dollar Loan to Superior Fine Grind, Scaling Rural Recycling Access

 “Optimizing plastics recovery in North America requires diversified solutions––including mechanical and molecular recycling technologies in the region.
 These solutions must work collaboratively and meet the standards needed for economic viability, and environmental and human health impact,” says Jennifer Louie, Managing Director of the Closed Loop Infrastructure Group at Closed Loop Partners.
 “GreenMantra demonstrates a resilient business model, a technically proven process and a clear path to scale.
 We look forward to continuously supporting the company as they further their mission to valorize plastic waste otherwise destined for landfills.”

 This round of financing takes place amidst growing supply chain volatilities and an increasingly urgent need to secure additional sources of valuable materials that do not rely on resource extraction or landfills.
-The capital is deployed from the Closed Loop Infrastructure Group’s Circular Plastics investment strategy, backed by Dow, LyondellBasell, NOVA Chemicals, SEE, SK geo centric Co., Chevron Phillips Chemical, Charter Next Generation and Sumitomo Mitsui Banking Corporation.
+The capital is deployed from the Closed Loop Infrastructure Group’s Circular Plastics investment strategy, backed by Dow, LyondellBasell, NOVA Chemicals, Sealed Air, SK geo centric Co., Chevron Phillips Chemical, Charter Next Generation and Sumitomo Mitsui Banking Corporation.
 The Circular Plastics Strategy actively seeks to invest in sustainable technologies, organizations and projects that advance the recovery and recycling of plastics in the U.S. and Canada, helping to meet the growing demand for solutions that keep high-quality and valuable materials in circulation.

 Financing from the Closed Loop Infrastructure Group, a team with extensive experience in material circularity for plastics and beyond, is expected to increase GreenMantra’s output of specialty products by approximately 50%, significantly enhancing its ability to do more for communities, its customers, and plastic waste diversion from landfills.